Transformers in Electronics and Power Distribution

 How a Transformer Works

-A transformer works with AC power.
-It does not work with direct current (DC).
-When AC flows through the primary winding, it creates a magnetic field.
-This field changes in strength and direction with the AC signal.
-The changing magnetic field cuts through the secondary winding.
-This creates an AC voltage in the secondary winding.
-The ratio of the voltages is equal to the ratio of the turns in the coils.
+Transformer basics revolve around the interaction between electrical currents and magnetic fields.
+A transformer works exclusively with AC power and does not function with direct current (DC).
+When AC flows through the primary winding, it generates a changing magnetic field.
+This field fluctuates in strength and direction with the AC signal, cutting through the secondary winding and inducing an AC voltage in it.
+This principle is fundamental to the operation of AC transformers.

-This relationship is called the transformer ratio.
-If the secondary winding has more turns than the primary winding, the output voltage is higher.
-This is a step-up transformer.
-If the secondary winding has fewer turns than the primary winding, the output voltage is lower.
-This is a step-down transformer.
+The relationship between the voltages in the primary and secondary windings is determined by the transformer turns ratio.
+This ratio is equal to the number of turns in each coil and determines the voltage ratio.
+If the secondary winding has more turns than the primary winding, the output voltage is higher, creating a step-up transformer.
+Conversely, if the secondary winding has fewer turns, the output voltage is lower, resulting in a step-down transformer.

 Types of Transformers